 - Numerous private equity funds have also taken an interest in the renewable energy sector, with a number of funds putting more substantial amounts of capital into larger portfolios of renewable assets.

 - Although it is yet to fully develop its presence on the market, China is seen as an emerging player in the world of renewable energy: the Institute for Energy Economics and Financial Analysis estimates that China is on track to lead global investment in the sector in years to come.
-According to Deloitte, China recorded the largest solar and wind growth in 2017.
+China’s renewable energy capacity reached 2,000 GW at the end of 2019.